 The main aim of this project is to test this chemical in people with the most common form of mitochondrial disease (caused by a specific mutation, m.3243A>G).
 The researchers will investigate whether the chemical can find its way to muscle and whether it has the same effect in the body, as it does on cells grown in the laboratory.

-This pilot study will take place at the MRC Centre for Neuromuscular Diseases at Queen Square, London, with the participation of clinicians and scientists of the National Hospital for Neurology London and the Newcastle upon Tyne Hospitals NHS Foundation Trust.
+This pilot study will take place at the Leonard Wolfson Experimental Neurology Centre*, part of University College London Hospitals NHS Foundation Trust, with the participation of clinicians and scientists of the National Hospital for Neurology London and the Newcastle upon Tyne Hospitals NHS Foundation Trust.
 The chemical will be given by mouth.
 Throughout the study, the researchers will carefully monitor the participants to determine if the treatment is well tolerated and if the chemical decreases the proportion of mutated mitochondrial DNA.
 For these purposes, blood, urine and muscle biopsy samples will be collected at specific time points.
 The participants will have clearly defined, genetically confirmed disease, and will be recruited through the Medical Research Council Mitochondrial Disease Patient Cohort based in Newcastle and London.

 Why is this research important?

 This study is essential for establishing the potential benefits of the chemical.
 Although the treatment showed promising results in cells grown in the laboratory, this is a very different situation to the human body.
 This small-scale study will provide important information for future clinical trials, such as optimal dosing and safety.

 How will the outcomes of this research benefit people with mitochondrial myopathy?

 If the chemical is well tolerated and has positive effects on the mitochondria, long-term clinical trials will be investigated to see if the compound could be an effective treatment for people with the m.3243A>G mutation, a condition for which there is currently no cure.

 How might this research impact on other neuromuscular conditions?